AlexielArdilla/Ethical-hacking-IT-Certificates/README.md

 </p>
 A cybersecurity learning path provided by the government of Argentina, highlighting key areas of national security.

-### This is the "Linux Verttificate" given by Edicación IT
+### This is the "Linux Certificate" given by Educación IT
 <p align="center">
 <img align="center" width=70% src="22- Certificado-Introducción-a-Linux-EducaciónIT.png" alt="Output" />
 </p>